Skip to main content

 Physical inputs

-• To the digital input, set the corresponding ID of GDIN or DIN input.
+• For digital inputs: Set the corresponding GDIN or DIN input ID

 note

-• GDIN = Gpio DIN, digital input on GPIO pin
+• GDIN (Gpio DIN) represents a digital input on a GPIO pin

 Input from CAN

-If you want to receive the input from CAN, you have to set the parameter to 0,255.
-This means that the input is taken from the CAN message..
+To receive input via CAN, set the parameter to 0,255.
+This configures the input to read from the CAN message.

 tip